Design of low-energy transfers in cislunar space using sequences of lobe dynamics: Introduction

 Lobe dynamics describes finer transport between regions around a single celestial body~\cite{koon2004geometric}.
-This theory was first developed to analyze fluid mixing in two- dimensional inviscid incompressible flows~\cite{rom1990analytical} and then extended to two-dimensional, area- and orientation- preserving maps~\cite{rom1990tranport}.
-In such maps, segments of the stable and unstable manifolds associated with periodic points may form small enclosed regions called \textit{lobes}, which are key to transport by lobe dynamics.
+This mechanism complements tube dynamics by revealing pathways that connect the vicinity of the primary to tubes, which is difficult to achieve using tube dynamics alone.
+The theory of lobe dynamics was first developed to analyze fluid mixing in two- dimensional inviscid incompressible flows~\cite{rom1990analytical} and then extended to two-dimensional, area- and orientation- preserving maps~\cite{rom1990tranport}.
+In such maps, segments of the stable and unstable manifolds associated with periodic points may form small enclosed regions called \textit{lobes}, which are key elements of transport by lobe dynamics.
 Within the theory of transport in dynamical systems~\cite{meiss1992symplectic,meiss2015thirty}, this idea has been used to analyze the chaotic transport of phase space volume between regions in various fields, such as fluid dynamics~\cite{camassa1991chaotic,duan1997lagrangian,malhotra1998geometric,watanabe2021experimental,speetjens2022linear}, geophysical flows~\cite{wiggins2005dynamical,raynal2006lobe,duToit2010horseshoes}, celestial mechanics~\cite{ren2012two,oshima2015jumping}, and chemical reaction dynamics~\cite{krajnak2020phase,katsanikas2020phase}.
-Computational tools for lobe area and transport rate~\cite{dellnitz2005transport,naik2017computational} have been developed, since applying lobe dynamics is limited by the computational difficulty of numerically identifying lobes~\cite{koon2004geometric}.
+Computational tools for lobe area and transport rate~\cite{dellnitz2005transport,naik2017computational} have been developed, as the application of lobe dynamics is limited by the computational difficulty of identifying lobes numerically~\cite{koon2004geometric}.
 In spacecraft trajectory design, lobe dynamics typically leverages the stable and unstable manifolds of resonant orbits.
-Previous studies~\cite{ross2004application,grover2009designing} have developed trajectory design methods that use multiple gravity assists of Jupiter's moons by numerically exploiting lobe dynamics in the Jovian system.
-Further, Refs.~\cite{odashima2016design,odashima2017design} have used the lobe dynamics of the $3$:$1$ resonant orbit to design transfers to the Moon in the Earth--Moon system.
-In summary, lobe dynamics has been numerically investigated for moon-to-moon transfers or analytically applied around a single resonant orbit for trajectory design in the literature.
-These studies have yet to provide a simple interpretation of phase space transport for trajectory design based on lobe dynamics.
+Previous studies~\cite{ross2004application,grover2009designing} have developed trajectory design methods using multiple gravity assists of Jupiter's moons by numerically exploiting lobe dynamics in the Jovian system.
+Furthermore, Refs.~\cite{odashima2016design,odashima2017design} have used the lobe dynamics of the $3$:$1$ resonant orbit to design transfers to the Moon in the Earth--Moon system.
+In summary, lobe dynamics has been investigated numerically for moon-to-moon transfers or analytically for trajectory design around a single resonant orbit in the literature.
+These studies have not yet provided a simple interpretation of phase space transport for trajectory design based on lobe dynamics.